MEASURES TO REDUCE AND MANAGE FRAUD RISK

 Fraud occurs whenever someone engages in fraudulent behavior for obtaining an economic advantage and disadvantaging an investor.
 It is, therefore, considered that cases of fraud may stem from the following factors, for which the following safeguards are envisaged, without prejudice to the fact that the Company will report any situation subject to be deemed fraudulent to the Judicial Authority.

 A further risk factor concerns the misuse of funds collected after successful closing of the offer.
-It should be noted in this regard that the Offeror is solely responsible for the use of the raised funds and that the Company requires the Offeror to provide periodic updates, even after the end of the campaign.
+It should be noted in this regard that the Issuer is solely responsible for the use of the raised funds and that the Company requires the Issuer to provide periodic updates, even after the end of the campaign.
 Indeed, it assumes that such obligation can deter fraud.

 Fraud related to Financial Transactions